-You can leave at 10:30pm though the fun goes on for longer with dancing.
-There are often a few stag and hen nights here but don’t let that put you off, they are seated in their own little alcove to let families and other less raucous guests also have a good time.
+You can leave at 10:30 pm, though the fun goes on for longer with dancing.
+There are often a few stag and hen nights here but don’t let that put you off.
+They are seated in their own little alcove to let families and other less raucous guests also have a good time.

 The food is fine, the sort of thing that even fussy kids are generally happy to eat.
 The portions are very generous in all four courses.
-Grown ups can also enjoy the alcohol on offer – if you’re brave you can even try some mead.
+Grown-ups can also enjoy the alcohol on offer – if you’re brave you can even try some mead.
 Apple juice is available for kids.

 With the singing, dancing, acrobatics and even the sword fighting, the banquet is so much more than just a dinner.
-There are some genuinely jaw-dropping moments from the performers – our favourite was the man who juggled whist standing on his head.
-You are even encourage to bang on the tables and shout to show your appreciation.
+There are some genuinely jaw-dropping moments from the performers – our favourite was the man who juggled whilst standing on his head.
+You are even encouraged to bang on the tables and shout to show your appreciation.
 Kids are bound to love this!
 Throwing food, however, is strictly prohibited.

 KidRated is a safe place for children to express their points of view.